qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 map view as you pan and zoom in and out.

 Next to the coordinate display you find the scale display.
 It shows the scale of the map view.
 If you zoom in or out QGIS shows you the current scale.
-Since QGIS 1.8 there is a scale selector which allows you to choose between predefined scales from 1:500 until 1:1000000.
+There is a scale selector which allows you to choose between predefined scales from 1:500 until 1:1000000.

 A progress bar in the status bar shows progress of rendering